ahx/openapi_first/README.md

 run OpenapiFirst.app('./openapi/openapi.yaml', namespace: Pets)
 ```

-`OpenapiFirst::App` is a combination of several Rack middlewares.
+`OpenapiFirst.app` returns an instance of `OpenapiFirst::App`, which is a combination of several Rack middlewares.
 Read on to learn more.

 You can also use it as a Rack middleware.
 In that case the next app will only get called if the request was not specified in the API description.